Explore a map of aerial photos of landscapes associated with Capability Brown and Humphry Repton.

 Humphry Repton was the self-proclaimed successor to Capability Brown.
 He was a prolific designer and there are some 300 registered parks and gardens associated with him.
 Unlike Brown, Repton published his theories and also produced beautiful illustrated books of his designs for individual clients which are still treasured.

-As part of the Repton 200 celebrations, Historic England will be reviewing new findings on Repton’s work and using this to update the National Heritage List for England (NHLE).
+Historic England will be reviewing new research findings on Repton’s work and using this to update the National Heritage List for England (NHLE) in due course.

-A Research Report was also produced on the plants and planting schemes for late Georgian gardens (1780–1820), which collates, synthesises and summarises this knowledge and practical horticultural experience.
+The report collates, synthesises and summarises this knowledge and practical horticultural experience.
 It provides a plant list as a starting point for researchers and those restoring gardens of this period, along with an overview of garden design, the planting palette and planting styles, notes on research resources, and examples of restored gardens.
+The report includes case studies on:

 Map of aerial photographs